Brooklyn Medical Malpractice Lawyer

 The legal definition of medical malpractice is when a doctor does something that amounts to professional negligence.
 In the medical field, this means that the physician, nurse, or staff member has behaved in a way that falls below the usual standard of care for their profession.
 Millions of medical accidents happen every year.
 While not every accident results in injury or death to the victim, many do cause permanent pain and suffering.
 Our Brooklyn medical malpractice attorneys are dedicated to fighting for victims of such incidents.

 Understanding what constitutes medical malpractice is crucial for patients and their families.
-Malpractice can include a wide range of negligent actions, such as misdiagnosis, delayed diagnosis, surgical errors, prescription mistakes, and birth injuries.
+Malpractice can include a wide range of negligent actions, such as misdiagnosis, delayed diagnosis, surgical errors, and prescription mistakes.
 Each of these errors can have severe consequences, often transforming the lives of victims forever.
-It is essential to recognize that malpractice is not limited to doctors alone; nurses, lab technicians, and other healthcare providers can also be held liable if their conduct falls below accepted standards.
-Knowing the signs of potential malpractice can be the first step in protecting your rights and seeking the justice you deserve.

 Common Injuries Due to Medical Malpractice